 If decompression sickness does occur, the first medical solution is to give immediate oxygen to the casualty.
 Whilst oxygen is being administered, the casualty needs to be to rushed a barometric chamber.

 A barometric chamber is a chamber that will take the diver who has DCS back to the same pressure he was experiencing during his dive, plus a bit more.

 This renewed pressure will to reduce the bubbles of nitrogen back to a dissolved state in the body tissues.
 Then the pressure inside the barometric chamber is slowly reduced, to decompress the diver back to normal atmospheric pressure.

 This is quite a detailed explanation of decompression sickness for someone who is either new to scuba diving or just about to learn to scuba dive.

 As already mentioned earlier in this article, my reason for highlighting these dangers and explaining what they are, is to discourage anyone from diving without certification.
 And not to discouraging anyone from learning to dive.

 So where you intend to train with anyone of the diver training schools mentioned in this article, you don’t have to worry about decompression sickness, as you will taught how to dive safely and how to avoid this happening.

-The best way to avoid decompression sickness is as follows:
+The best ways to avoid decompression sickness are as follows: